 Bernie is the founder and president of Cape Publishing.
-He takes photographs for our most popular feature, Picture of the Day.

 She is a 30-something writer, sci-fi enthusiast, avid DIY-er, and volunteer for Random Acts.
 Jessica lives with very, very energetic schnauzers, Luke & Leia.

 Tyler is responsible for the daily operation of CapeMay.com.

 Kathleen handles advertising for CapeMay.com and Cape May Magazine.